 - Support early childhood education to give our youngest students a firm foundation to succeed

 We must focus on strengthening career and technical education in our high schools and community colleges.
 Our community colleges play a critical role in responding to the needs of a fast-changing job market by providing students the job ready skills they need to fill the new jobs coming to our state.

 While there is considerable uncertainty in our health care system due to what’s happening in Washington, we are working here at home to make health care more affordable, accessible and efficient for all Nevadans.
-I am committed to helping Nevadans reduce the cost of accessible, quality health care, and make good health care decisions through more transparency.
+I am committed to helping Nevadans reduce the cost and barriers to quality health care, and make good health care decisions through more transparency.
 I will continue to urge our congressional delegation to allow Medicare to negotiate with the pharmaceutical companies to lower prescription drug costs.

 Ensuring that taxpayers’ money is spent in the most efficient and effective way possible is one of my top priorities – they’re my family’s tax dollars too!
 I have always been a strong advocate of greater oversight of government spending.